catalyst-cloud/catalystcloud-docs/source/object-storage/software-configuration.rst

 #.
 Select which type of backup you want, either are supported.
 #.
 For Data backups:

    #.
-Select "Openstack Swift" from the list of backup destinations and
+Select "OpenStack Swift" from the list of backup destinations and
       click "Next"
    #.
 On the next page: